Walter Momper: Political career

 Momper has been a member of the SPD since 1967.
 From 1986 to 1992 he was regional chairman of the SPD in Berlin.
 From 1988 to 1993 he was also a member of the SPD National Executive.
 1975 Momper was elected to the Berlin House of Representatives, where from 1985 he was chairman of the SPD group.
 The SPD emerged under Momper’s leadership from the elections in Berlin in 1989 as the winner, while the CDU / FDP coalition led by mayor Eberhard Diepgen (CDU) suffered a surprise heavy defeat.
 The scandal concerning Wolfgang Antes (CDU) who was in charge of construction in Charlottenburg figured heavily in the media.
-On March 16, 1989 Momper was elected mayor.
+On 16 March 1989 Momper was elected mayor.
 His support came from a Red-Green coalition between the SPD and the Alternative List (AL) (the former Berlin equivalent of the Greens).
 The Senate under Momper was the first Land government in Germany with more women than men (eight to six).

 On the night of 9 to 10 November 1989, the Berlin Wall was opened.
 Momper claims that he had been aware of the preparations of the East German government for this event since 29 October 1989 from a conversation with Günter Schabowski, leader of the SED in East Berlin and Erhard Krack, Mayor of East Berlin, and that he had made the appropriate preparations.
 Momper’s call "Berlin, now rejoice" went around the world and made him known beyond Germany.
-The foundations for the growing together of the two halves of the city and Berlin with the surrounding area was agree on December 12, 1989 when Momper met Hans Modrow, the Prime Minister of the GDR, and the provisional Regional Committee was established as the first cross-border body.
+The foundations for the growing together of the two halves of the city and Berlin with the surrounding area was agreed on 12 December 1989 when Momper met Hans Modrow, the Prime Minister of the GDR, and the provisional Regional Committee was established as the first cross-border body.